John Lithgow biography

 The Last Elephant with Isabella Rossellini, The Boys with James Woods, the Emmy-nominated miniseries World War II: When Lions Roared and Showtime's The Wrong Man.

 He was also in My Brother's Keeper, for which he earned an Emmy Award nomination and Dexter, for which he received his second Golden Globe award.
-Aside from his success on television, Lithgow has made a rather successful comeback on the big screen as well, starring in films like Confessions of a Shopaholic (2009), Leap Year (2010), Rise of the Planet of the Apes (2011) and most recently, The Campaign (2012).
+Aside from his success on television, Lithgow has made a rather successful comeback on the big screen as well, starring in films like Confessions of a Shopaholic (2009), Leap Year (2010), Rise of the Planet of the Apes (2011) and The Campaign (2012).
+More recently, he starred alongside Matthew McConaughey in the sci-fi film Interstellar (2014).

 Phoebe, and son Nathan.